timescale/docs/use-timescale/data-tiering/untier-data.md

 title: Manually untier data
 excerpt: How to manualy untier Timescale data
 product: [cloud]
-keywords: [data tiering, untiering]
+keywords: [tiered storage, untiering]
 tags: [storage, data management]
 ---

 # Untier data

-Tiered data is stored on Amazon S3 object storage.
+Tiered data is stored on tour low-cost bottomless storage tier.
 Tiered data is immutable, and cannot be changed.
 To update data in a tiered chunk, you need to move it back to local storage.
 This is called untiering the data.
 You can untier data in a chunk using the `untier_chunk` stored procedure.